MES architecture

-A practical definition of AI-native MES, and why shared tool interfaces matter more than chat widgets.
+A practical look at why shared tool interfaces matter more than chat widgets in modern manufacturing software.

 Summary